Nebraska Supreme Court

 The Nebraska Supreme Court is the highest court in the U.S. state of Nebraska.
 The court consists of a chief justice and six associate justices.
 Each justice is initially appointed by the governor of Nebraska; using the Missouri Plan, each justice is then subject to a retention vote for additional six-year terms.
 The six associate justices each represent a Supreme Court district; the chief justice is appointed (and retained) at-large.

-Unlike most other states, with the exception of North Dakota, the Nebraska Supreme Court requires a supermajority of five justices of the seven to rule unconstitutional a legislative provision (the 48 others states require a simple majority).
+Unlike most other states, apart from North Dakota, the Nebraska Supreme Court requires a supermajority of five justices of the seven to rule unconstitutional a legislative provision (the 48 others states require a simple majority).

-The court’s justices
+The court's justices

 Selection of justices

 The court consists of a chief justice and six associate justices.
 The six justices each represent a Supreme Court district.
 If a position becomes vacant, the judicial nominating commission, made up of four lawyers and four non-lawyers, holds a hearing to select potential candidates.
 The commission then submits two names to the Nebraska Governor, who then determines the replacing judge.
 If the Governor does not follow through with this responsibility within 60 days of receiving the nominees, the responsibility then goes to Chief Justice of the state Supreme Court.
 To retain the office, a judge must run in a retention election after serving three years.
 Additionally, the judge must run every six years to retain his seat.
 If the judge receives less than 50% of the affirmative vote, the judge is not retained.
 Nebraska judges do not have a mandatory retirement age, but they are granted retirement at age 65 or earlier, if it is due to disability.

+Meetings of the court

+The court meets monthly.
+The Supreme Court is located within the Nebraska State Capitol in Lincoln.